 Maria Stewart Journal Article Prize

-The African American Intellectual History Society (AAIHS) is pleased to announce the 2017 Maria Stewart Prize for the best journal article in black intellectual history.
-Named after abolitionist and women’s right’s activist-intellectual Maria Stewart, the prize will recognize the best journal article concerning black intellectual history (broadly conceived) published between January 2015 and December 2016 by members and non-members of the AAIHS.
-The winner will receive $300, an award certificate, and a featured spot on the AAIHS blog.
+The African American Intellectual History Society (AAIHS) is pleased to announce the 2018 Maria Stewart Prize for the best journal article in black intellectual history.
+Named after abolitionist and women’s right’s activist-intellectual Maria Stewart, the prize will recognize the best journal article concerning black intellectual history (broadly conceived) published between January 2016 and December 2017 by members and non-members of the AAIHS.
+The winner will receive $300, an award certificate, and a featured spot on Black Perspectives.
 The prize is open to scholars at all stages of their academic careers.
 The award will be announced formally at the AAIHS Conference.

 C.L.R.
 James Research Fellowship

 The African American Intellectual History Society (AAIHS) is pleased to announce the 2018 C.L.R.
 James Research Fellowship to support research towards the completion of a dissertation or publication of a book.
 Named after Afro-Trinidadian theorist C.L.R.
 James, the research fellowships are intended to promote research in black intellectual history by graduate students, independent scholars, and faculty members at any rank.
 All applicants must be members of AAIHS.
 Click here for more details on the award.